 This Patriotic Art theme was painted to pay homage to 9/11.
 Freight Depot was the second southwest landscape painting I did with the patriotic art theme.
 Patriotic Longhorns was the first, of which President George W. Bush owns a copy.
 This original wall art was painted in watercolor, with the Arizona Flag which adorns this typical southwest freight depot that came to life in 1939.
 With its Prickly Pear Cactus in the foreground and train tracks that disappear into the distance.
 It was Columbia Pictures that built this replica inside Old Tucson Movie Studios for the 1860’s movie “Arizona.”
 Many of those structures still stand today.
 This 1940 American Western film directed by Wesley Ruggles and starring Jean Arthur, William Holden and Warren William was the 4th remake of the 1913 film Arizona.
 Available as a canvas print, paper, and metal.

-Creating Southwest Wall Art
+Creating Southwest Patriotic Art

-Southwest Sedona Landscape Paintings
+Discover Southwest Sedona Landscape Paintings

 While I love painting with watercolors, my current love is using acrylics, both heavy body, and liquid acrylics.
-Creating Sedona landscape paintings and any form of Sedona art is my current direction.
+Creating Sedona landscape paintings which are available as canvas prints and any form of Sedona art is my current direction.